Helpful Resources

 Eye Movement Desensitization and Reprocessing is a therapy modality originally utilized to treat the symptoms of Post-Traumatic Stress Disorder (PTSD).
 Therapy involves eye movement or other bilateral stimulation to help trauma survivors process memories and experiences.
 More information can be found at the EMDR Institute at: http://www.emdr.com/what-is-emdr/

-Teri grew up in a volatile home, filled with sprinklings of love and affection.
-She was the oldest of two girls, having a three-year head start on her sister.
-Teri carried dark secrets within the confines of her soul long into her adult years.
-Her struggles with the symptoms of Complex Post-Traumatic Stress Disorder (C-PTSD) would come to a head in 2013, after a 25 year battle with severe panic attacks.
-It was then, she would seek help in the form of EMDR therapy.
-Within the confines of that safe space, she would dump the contents of her compartmentalized traumas into a heap of unprocessed memories.
-Sifting through that pile, trauma by trauma, with the help of her therapist, she set out on a life-altering healing journey.
+Although I grew up in a volatile home, it was also filled with sprinklings of love and affection.
+Being the oldest of two girls, I had a three-year head start on my sister.
+I carried dark secrets within the confines of my soul long into my adult years.
+My struggles with the symptoms of Complex Post-Traumatic Stress Disorder (C-PTSD) would come to a head in 2013, after a 25-year battle with severe panic attacks.
+It was then, I would seek help in the form of EMDR therapy.
+Within the confines of that safe space, I would dump the contents of my compartmentalized traumas into a heap of unprocessed memories.
+Sifting through that pile, trauma by trauma, with the help of my therapist, I set out on a life-altering healing journey.

-It was on this healing journey, when Teri also began to develop her own self-care regimen, including, but not limited to: yoga, meditation, nature walks, continued mindfulness training, journaling, prayer, positive affirmations, grounding exercises, tapping, and connecting with others through the miracle of hope.
-She is excited to share her journey with others, in the hopes of offering a hand to hold as those first steps toward healing are taken.
+As a result of traveling this healing journey, I also began to develop my own self-care regimen, including, but not limited to yoga, meditation, nature walks, continued mindfulness training, journaling, prayer, positive affirmations, grounding exercises, tapping, and connecting with others through the miracle of hope.
+I am excited to share my journey with others, in the hopes of offering a hand to hold as those first steps toward healing are taken.

-Teri graduated magna cum laude from the University of Cincinnati with a bachelor’s degree in psychology.
-She utilized this degree while working with children in school and mental health agency settings.
+Proudly, I graduated magna cum laude from the University of Cincinnati with a bachelor’s degree in psychology.
+I utilized this degree while working with children in school and mental health agency settings.

-Teri produces and hosts The Healing Place Podcast, available on iTunes, Spotify, YouTube, Blubrry, Deezer, Google Podcasts, Pandora, Amazon Music, along with many other outlets.
-She has had the pleasure of interviewing an eclectic and inspiring mix of guests, from across the globe.
-The podcast has now been downloaded in 124 countries and continues to grow in its global reach.
+Joyously, I produce and host The Healing Place Podcast, available on iTunes, Spotify, YouTube, Blubrry, Deezer, Google Podcasts, Pandora, Amazon Music, along with many other outlets.
+I have had the pleasure of interviewing an eclectic and inspiring mix of guests, from across the globe.
+The podcast has now been downloaded in 138 countries and continues to grow in its global reach, ranked in the TOP 2% globally as reported through ListenScore.
 Though guests span a wide range of industries and expertise, the common thread is a desire to help others find healing and happiness.

-She is also the founder of the Sammie’s Bundles of Hope project: an effort close to her heart as she and her team collect donated “trinkets of hope,” or coping objects and manipulatives such as stress balls, calming rocks, Zen coloring books, markers, journals, PlayDoh, and more.
-She and her team fill drawstring bags with these items, then deliver them free of charge to children with trauma history.
-She and her daughter, Madison, wrote and illustrated a children’s book, about Sammie, with the sole purpose of donating signed copies of the books to the Sammie’s Bundles of Hope project.
-She and Sammie, as a registered therapy dog team through the Pet Partners program, visit local schools, support groups, troops, agencies, and shelters, providing book readings, educating children on the writing and self-publishing process, discussing therapy dog training, and allowing the children an opportunity to meet-n-greet with Sammie Doodle.
+Additionally, my daughter and I, wrote and illustrated a children’s book, about Sammie, with the sole purpose of donating signed copies of the books to the Sammie’s Bundles of Hope project.
+Sammie and I, as a registered therapy dog team through the Pet Partners program, visited local schools, support groups, troops, agencies, and shelters, providing book readings, educating children on the writing and self-publishing process, discussing therapy dog training, and allowing the children an opportunity to meet-n-greet with Sammie Doodle.

-As a mom of three beautiful children, ages 29, 26 and 16, Teri lives on beautiful Hilton Head Island, South Carolina.
-Teri enjoys bike rides along the miles of trails winding through Hilton Head Island, mindfulness practice at the beach, and having deep, laughter-filled conversations with her beautiful collection of friends and loved ones.
+As a wife and mom of three beautiful children, ages 30, 28 and 17, I live on beautiful Hilton Head Island, South Carolina.
+I enjoy bike rides along the miles of trails winding through Hilton Head Island, mindfulness practice at the beach, and having deep, laughter-filled conversations with my beautiful collection of friends and loved ones.

 * AMAZON AFFILIATE